 - Instrumentation used by SCA flight crews and engineers to monitor orbiter electrical loads during the ferry flights and also during pre- and post-ferry flight operations.

 NASA 905 was the first SCA.
 It was obtained from American Airlines in 1974.
-Shortly after acceptance by NASA, the SCA flew a series of wake vortex research flights at the Dryden Flight Research Center, Edwards, Calif., in a study to seek ways of reducing turbulence produced by large aircraft.
+Shortly after acceptance by NASA, the SCA flew a series of wake vortex research flights at the Dryden Flight Research Center, Edwards, CA., in a study to seek ways of reducing turbulence produced by large aircraft.
 Pilots flying as much as several miles behind large aircraft have encountered wake turbulence that has caused control problems.
 The NASA study helped the Federal Aviation Administration modify flight procedures for commercial aircraft during airport approaches and departures.